Addressing Distribution Shift in RTB Markets via Exponential Tilting: Introduction

-The rest of the paper is organized as follows: Section~\ref{sec:rtb} introduces the distribution shift in RTB market model.
-Section~\ref{sec:tilt} introduce the exponential tilt model and the main algorithm.
-Section~\ref{sec:tilt} evaluates the outcomes of weighting under settings mirroring real market data.
+The rest of the paper is organized as follows: Section~\ref{sec:rtb} introduces the binary classification problem in the RTB market.
+Section~\ref{sec:tilt} discusses the exponential tilt model and the estimation algorithm proposed by \cite{maity2023understanding}.
+In Section~\ref{sec:real}, we evaluate the weighting approach using simulation settings that reflect real market data.
 Section~\ref{sec:con} concludes and suggests future directions.